carolineec/informative-drawings/README.md

 unzip model.zip
 ```

 run pre-trained model on images in `dataroot`.
-Results will be saved to `output` directory by default.
+Results will be saved to the `results` directory by default.
 Replace `MYDATAPATH` with the folder path where your images are saved.

 ```
 python test.py --name contourstyle --dataroot MYDATAPATH